 The honorable meaning behind Kaga could encourage a future writer or historian to emerge within your midst.
 Besides having a delightful meaning, Kaga is also a short and appealing traditional name for a young boy.

-Keme is a Native American Algonquian name for boys meaning “thunder.”
+Keme is a Native American Algonquian name meaning thunder.

 It boasts a concise and pleasant sound, despite its more boisterous and imposing meaning.
 It is also easy to pronounce and offers an indescribable sense of style.